shrshj/unity-vr-projects/Configuration/README.md

 In the package manager from setting go to advanced settings and select "enable preview packages" so that we can also see the packages that are not 'LTS' yet.
-Search for XR and install "XR interaction toolkit" and also make sure that "XR plugin management" is also installed.
+Search for XR and install "XR interaction toolkit" and make sure that "XR plugin management" is also installed.
-Then press OK in all the dialog boxes that may appear and after restaring the project, in the package manager go to the "XR interaction toolkit" and in sample section import "starter Assets".
+Then press OK in all the dialog boxes that may appear and after restaring the project, in the package manager go to the "XR interaction toolkit" and in the Samples section import "starter Assets".
 Then in the below path you must see all the "XRI Default ..." .

 <img src="https://github.com/shshjmakerspace/Unity-VR-Projects/blob/main/Configuration/-media/2.png" width="700"/>